-- All current executive officers and supervisory directors in the aggregate: 1,718,572 shares - (11) Includes 25,334 shares owned by a trust that Mr. Gavin and his wife own. - (12) Includes 10,353 shares owned by a trust of which Mr. Gyenes is the sole trustee. - (13) Mr. Teunissen resigned as Chief Financial Officer in October 2015. - (14) Includes 1,800 shares owned by a family limited liability company of which Mr. Thomas is a manager.
-Mr. Thomas disclaims beneficial ownership of these shares except to the extent of his pecuniary interest therein. - (15) Mr. Vassalluzzo has the sole power to vote or to direct the vote of and to dispose or to direct the disposition of 1,958 shares.
+- All current executive officers and supervisory directors in the aggregate: 1,731,394 shares - (11) Includes 25,334 shares owned by a trust that Mr. Gavin and his wife own. - (12) Includes 10,353 shares owned by a trust of which Mr. Gyenes is the sole trustee. - (13) Includes 1,800 shares owned by a family limited liability company of which Mr. Thomas is a manager.
+Mr. Thomas disclaims beneficial ownership of these shares except to the extent of his pecuniary interest therein. - (14) Mr. Vassalluzzo has the sole power to vote or to direct the vote of and to dispose or to direct the disposition of 1,958 shares.
 In his capacity as investment manager for certain managed accounts, Mr. Vassalluzzo may be deemed to have the shared power to vote or to direct the vote of 138,566 shares and to dispose or to direct the disposition of 208,782 shares.
 Voting and investment authority over managed accounts established for the benefit of certain family members and friends of Mr. Vassalluzzo is subject to each beneficiary's right, if so provided, to terminate or otherwise direct the disposition of the managed account.